elmarmertens/CCMMshadowrateVAR-code/README.md

 - Datafile: [data/2022-09.csv](data/2022-09.csv)

-Updated shadow rate estimates from Krippner (2015) and Wu and Xia (2016) were downloaded from the authors websites, but are only used for comparison plots; these data series are not used in our estimation.The data are publicly available, and copies are provided with this replication package.
+Updated shadow rate estimates from Krippner (2015) and Wu and Xia (2016) were downloaded from the authors websites.
+These data series are only used for comparison plots, and not in our estimation.
+The data are publicly available, and copies are provided with this replication package (including copies in non-proprietary format).
 Estimates from Krippner can be downloaded from https://www.ljkmfa.com/visitors/ and are subject to his disclaimer and copyright statements (https://www.ljkmfa.com/disclaimer-copyright/).
-We use his estimates per March 2022.
+We use his estimates from March 2022.
 Updated estimates from Wu and Xia can be downloaded from https://sites.google.com/view/jingcynthiawu/shadow-rates.
 We use a copy downloaded on September 10, 2022.

-- Datafile: [data/SSR_Estimates_2022March.xlsx](data/SSR_Estimates_2022March.xlsx) for Krippner estimates.
+- Datafile for Krippner estimates: [data/SSR_Estimates_2022March.xlsx](data/SSR_Estimates_2022March.xlsx).
+A copy of the relevant workbook sheet, "D. Monthly average SSR series," in non-proprietary format is provided as well in [data/SSR_Estimates_2022March_MonthlyAverageSSRseries.csv](data/SSR_Estimates_2022March_MonthlyAverageSSRseries.csv)
-- Datafile: [data/shadowrate_US.xls](data/shadowrate_US.xls) for Wu-Xia estimates.
+- Datafile for Wu-Xia estimates: [data/shadowrate_US.xls](data/shadowrate_US.xls).
+A copy in non-proprietary format is provided as well in [data/shadowrate_US.csv](data/shadowrate_US.csv)